Rishi-Swami/Rishi-Swami/README.md

 ## 👋 About Me

-Iam Rishi [He/Him], from city Indore.
+I'am Rishi [He/Him], from city Indore.
 I work primarily in **Artificial Intelligence and Machine Learning**, with a strong focus on
 **model architectures, representation learning and applied AI systems**.
 While AI/ML is my core domain, I also actively work across **project management & methodologies such as Agile, Scrum, and Kanban** and **content writing**.